akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/index.md

 ![The Start of the route](img/start_of_route.png)

-We will get back to the details later, but note the ActiveMQ Camel Component at the beginning.
+We will get back to the details later, but note the ActiveMQ Camel component at the beginning.
 That's the entry point to our middleware, to our integration framework.
 Also note that some properties are extracted from the incoming message.
 This all means that Alfresco has to be able to send such a message.

 Follow on with:<br>